OfficeDev/outlook-dev-docs/docs/add-ins/implement-sso-in-outlook-add-in.md

 ms.author: jasonjoh
 ---

-# Scenario: Implement single sign-on to your service in an Outlook Add-in
+# Scenario: Implement single sign-on to your service in an Outlook add-in

 In this article we'll explore a recommended method of using the [single sign-on access token](authenticate-a-user-with-an-sso-token.md) and the [Exchange identity token](authenticate-a-user-with-an-identity-token.md) together to provide a single-sign on implementation to your own backend service.
 By using both tokens together, you can take advantage of the benefits of the SSO access token when it is available, while ensuring that your add-in will work when it is not, such as when the user switches to a client that does not support them, or if the user's mailbox is on an on-premises Exchange server.